Manon (1949 film)

 Manon (/fr/) is a 1949 French drama film directed by Henri-Georges Clouzot and starring Serge Reggiani, Michel Auclair and Cécile Aubry.
 It is a loose adaptation of the 1731 novel Manon Lescaut by Abbé Prévost.
 Clouzot updates the setting to World War II, making the story about a French Resistance fighter who rescues a woman from villagers convinced she is a Nazi collaborator.

 The film won the Golden Lion at the Venice Film Festival, and was a popular success with over three million tickets sold in France.

 It was shot at the Victorine Studios in Nice.
 The film's sets were designed by the art director Max Douy.

+The film was originally banned by the British Board of Film Censors, but was later passed with an X certificate in 1951.